 Transient students are temporary students who wish to attend BRTC for a semester while actively enrolled at another college or university.
 Transient students are limited to a maximum of 18 credit hours between the two institutions, unless written approval has been granted by the home institution.
-Transient students wishing to continue at BRTC should follow admissions procedures for transfer students.
+Transient students wishing to continue at BRTC should follow transfer student admissions procedures.

-- A completed Application for Admissions. - A letter of good standing from the student's home college. - Depending on the course the student wishes to complete, a transcript may be needed indicating the course prerequisite has been completed. - Immunization Requirements for all enrollees at Arkansas Colleges and Universities Arkansas State Law, Act 141 of 1987, requires college students born after 1/1/57 to provide proof of 2 MMR immunizations or immunity against measles, mumps, and rubella within 30 calendar days of enrollment.
+A completed Application for Admissions.

+- Letter of good standing or proof of clear registration from student's home college. - Depending on the course the student wishes to complete, a transcript may be needed indicating the course prerequisite has been completed. - Immunization requirements for all enrollees at Arkansas Colleges and Universities Arkansas State Law, Act 141 of 1987 requires college students born after 1/1/57 to provide proof of 2 MMR immunizations or immunity against measles, mumps, and rubella within 30 calendar days of enrollment.
 Exemptions can be granted only by the Department of Health and must be applied for each academic year.
-Forms can be obtained by email only at www.immunization.section@arkansas.gov after July 1, each year.
+Forms can be obtained by email only at www.immunization.section@arkansas.gov after July 1.

-Non-degree Students
+Non-Degree Students